acim/go-reflex/README.md

 ## Optional environment variables

 - RACE_DETECTOR=1 - used to turn on data race detector to the compiled binary
-- RUN_ARGS - used to add commands and flags in the call of your binary
+- RUN_ARGS - used to add subcommands and/or flags in the call of your binary (i.e. serve --verbose)
 - BUILD_ARGS - used to add flags to go build command (i.e. "./cmd/myapp/main.go")